larntz/lemmy-directory/content/community/lemmit.online/requests.md

 ---
-title: "requests"
+title: "Request a subreddit"
 name: "requests"
-description: "You can place your request for subreddits to be synced here ~(eventually)~."
+description: "Make requests for new subreddits/communities here, **using the name of the subreddit as the title**, or with a link to the subreddit.For **anything else**, go to [/c/about](/c/about)."
 type: community
-date: "2023-06-16 22:56:16"
+date: "2023-06-19 11:35:18"
 draft: false
 nsfw: false
 actor_id: "https://lemmit.online/c/requests"
 host: lemmit.online
 lastmod: "{[ .Updated }}"
-subscribers: 1
+subscribers: 7
-posts: 4
+posts: 22
-comments: 2
+comments: 23
-weight: 4
+weight: 22
-dau: 1
+dau: 8
-wau: 2
+wau: 8
-mau: 2
+mau: 8
 instances:
 - "lemmit_online"
 tags: